Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 c.
 In the Misc Options area, add/uncomment the following items. `ParallelDownloads = 5`, `Color` and `ILoveCandy`.<br>
 d.
 Once saved run `pacman -Sy` to update and download the repos.

-## 12. Installing more packages and enabling system services.
+## 10. Installing more packages and enabling system services.
 This part is where you're going to install some more packages and some drivers for basic networking and enable some system functions.

-Note: If you have an AMD processor, then you can skip the microcode installation, however I would still recommend installing it.
+Note: If you have an AMD processor, then you can skip the microcode installation, however I would still recommend installing it anyways.

 a.
 Run `pacman -S git networkmanager reflector pacman-contrib bluez bluez-utils bash-completion` to install the packages.<br>
 b.
 To make sure your CPU has no active exploits on it firmware, you need to install the microcode.
 To install the CPU microcode run `pacman -S [Your CPU Brand]-ucode`.<br>